PepeFranco/ygo-collection/README.md

 The scripts will output which cards are required to complete 3 sets of each Structure Deck, plus Chronicles deck and some Legendary Decks.

+It is recommended to follow each step in order.
+As each step assumes the output of the previous step is in place.

 ## Generate lists of sets

 The following script will look through `data/cardsets.json` and find all the sets that are structure decks.